Siskel and Ebert

-Gene Siskel (January 26, 1946 – February 20, 1999) and Roger Ebert (June 18, 1942 – April 4, 2013), collectively known as Siskel & Ebert, were an American film critic duo known for their partnership on television lasting from 1975 to Siskel's death in 1999.
+Gene Siskel (January 26, 1946 – February 20, 1999) and Roger Ebert (June 18, 1942 – April 4, 2013), collectively known as Siskel and Ebert, (Note: Stylized "Siskel & Ebert" with an ampersand) were an American film critic duo known for their partnership on television lasting from 1975 to Siskel's death in 1999.

 At the time two of the most well-known film critics writing for Chicago newspapers (Siskel for the Tribune, Ebert for the rival Sun-Times), the two were first paired up as the hosts of a monthly show called Opening Soon at a Theatre Near You, airing locally on PBS member station WTTW.
 In 1978, the show — renamed Sneak Previews — was expanded to weekly episodes and aired on PBS affiliates all around the United States.
 In 1982, the pair left Sneak Previews to create the syndicated show At the Movies.
 Following a contract dispute with Tribune Media in 1986, Siskel and Ebert signed with Buena Vista Television, creating Siskel & Ebert & the Movies (later renamed Siskel & Ebert, and renamed again several times after Siskel's death).

 Known for their sharp and biting wit, intense professional rivalry, heated arguments, and their binary "Thumbs Up or Thumbs Down" summations, the duo became a sensation in American popular culture.

 Early careers

 Siskel started writing for the Chicago Tribune in 1969, becoming its film critic soon after.
 Ebert joined the Chicago Sun-Times in 1966, and started writing about film for the paper in 1967.
-In 1975, Ebert became the first film critic to win the Pulitzer Prize for criticism.
+In 1975, Ebert became the first film critic to win the Pulitzer Prize for Criticism.